eso/edps-doc/source/efosc/reduction_chain_spc.md

 important features.

-The `EDPS` workflow is designed to execute the tasks that deliver the final reduced data cube for each dataset.
-It can be either the product of a single exposure, or the combination of multiple exposures.
+The `EDPS` workflow is designed to execute the tasks that deliver the final reduced spectra cube for each dataset.
 Only calibrations needed by the selected the scientific exposures are processed.

 It is possible to set `EDPS` to perform the data reduction until a certain step of the reduction chain (e.g. to reduce only standard stars, or only flat fields).